Study Abroad (International) or Off-Campus (Domestic) Programs

-There are a multitude of study abroad/off-campus options available for those interested in Environmental Studies.
+There are a multitude of international study abroad or domestic off-campus options available for those interested in Environmental Studies (ES).
 Programs that have been particularly popular with our students include the School for International Training (SIT), Denmark's International Study Program and various programs in the UK, Australia and New Zealand.

 Arava Institute for Environmental Studies offers a semester and year-long program on Middle Eastern environmental issues, peacebuilding and leadership skills, and a summer program on Israel and the environment.
 The seven-month Kibbutz Lotan program provides a study and work experience from a Jewish perspective on sustainable development.